fastify/fastify-secure-session/README.md

 expect to be there is not present.
 For extra details, you can also enable `trace` level logging.

-Note: instead of using the `get` and `set` methods as seen above, you may also wish to use property getters and setters to make your code compatible with other libraries ie `request.session.data = request.body` and `const data = request.session.data` are also possible.
+Note: Instead of using the `get` and `set` methods as seen above, you may also wish to use property getters and setters to make your code compatible with other libraries ie `request.session.data = request.body` and `const data = request.session.data` are also possible.
+However, if you want to have properties named `changed` or `deleted` in your session data, they can only be accessed via `session.get()` and `session.set()`.
+(Those are the names of internal properties used by the Session object)

 ### Using keys as strings